usethisname1419/PoorMansBurpSuite/README.md

 iframe injections not triggering → mixed content (HTTPS target, HTTP callback) — run dashboard under HTTPS or test HTTP pages

-If you don't have a VPS you can use tunnels like serveo, ngrok, zrok
+If you don't have a VPS you can use tunnels like serveo, ngrok, zrok - Do not open and forward ports to your local device to use this tool!

 ## Issues